Head Coach - KYLE KRUSTANGEL

 From 2011-2014, Krustangel was the head varsity baseball coach at Bridgeport High School.
 Bridgeport had two playoff appearances under Krustangel and in 2014 Krustangel was voted Coach of the Year.

 For the past four summers, Krustangel has been the head coach of Spokane Bandits AAA American Legion team.
 The Bandits have won league championships every year under Krustangel and earned a state tournament berth in each of the last two years.
 Last summer, the Bandits finished 27 games over .500 and finished third at State.

 Krustangel also was the head coach of the Cranbrook Bandits in Cranbrook, BC for two seasons, and was also the associate head coach of the NE 49ers for two seasons.
 He has worked the last seven years as a camp director of the Whitworth NIKE camps and was the lead director last year.

-As a player, Kyle attended Joel E. Ferris High School and was a four-time baseball letter winner and two-time ALL-GSL for baseball and football.
-Kyle played one year at Big Bend CC and transferred to Whitworth University where he was two-time All-NWC.
-Kyle also played one summer in the WCL for the Spokane Riverhawks.
+As a player, Krustangel attended Joel E. Ferris High School and was a four-time baseball letter winner and two-time ALL-GSL selection for baseball and football.
+He played one year at Big Bend CC and transferred to Whitworth University where he was two-time All-NWC.
+He also played one summer in the WCL for the Spokane Riverhawks.

 For more information contact: firstname.lastname@example.org

 Cash Ulrich was named assistant coach of the AppleSox, March 30, 2017.